wp-plugins/wp-ultimate-csv-importer/Readme.txt

 == Description ==

-**Version 3.5.2 is now available with all reported bug fixes.
-Give a try today and [Leave your thoughts, comments, review and feed back here](http://wordpress.org/support/view/plugin-reviews/wp-ultimate-csv-importer?filter=5)**
+**Version 3.5.3 is now available with all reported warnings, bug fixes and 3.9 compatibility.
+Give a try today and [Leave your thoughts, comments, review and feed back here](http://wordpress.org/support/view/plugin-reviews/wp-ultimate-csv-importer)**

 WP Ultimate CSV Importer Plugin proven much effective advanced CSV File Importer With Ultimate User Friendly Features.
 It is much easy now even for newbies to import any csv file as any wordpress post type and associated fields by simple mapping feature.
 Now import any CSV file as thousands of post, page and custom post types.
 This is admin side free plugin helps you in bulk edit, create and import posts type for your blog or site.